 - The second setting is the price.
 It can be close, open, high, low, etc. In this case, the standard close price setting works the same as other settings.

-- Other things you can do are just changing the color, the line format, and placing additional levels.
+- Other things you can do are just changing the colour, the line format, and placing additional levels.
 30 and 70 levels are basic.
-However, later you will see that some strategies require additional levels.
+However, later you'll see that some strategies require additional levels.

-The relative strength index is one of the easiest and most accurate indicators.
-Nevertheless, it has not only pros but cons.
+The relative strength index is one of the most accurate indicators.
+And still, it has pros and cons.

-Additionally, it’s easy to read its signals.
+Additionally, it provides clear signals.
 There are only two areas (above 70 and below 30) and one line that moves within them.

 More accurate than others.
-There is no perfect indicator that will give a 100% correct signal to open a position.
+No indicator will give a 100% correct signal to open a position.
 All indicators suffer a time lag just because they count the previous price movements.

 Nevertheless, there are indicators with more and less accurate signals.
 So, the Relative Strength Index is the one that gives strong signals.